 We record a liability for lifetime expected losses on off-balance-sheet credit exposure that does not fit the definition of unconditionally cancelable in accordance with ASC 326.
-We use the loss rate and exposure of default framework to estimate a reserve for unfunded commitments.
+We use the loss rate and exposure at default framework to estimate a reserve for unfunded commitments.
 Loss rates for the expected funded balances are determined based on the associated pooled loan analysis loss rate and the exposure at default is based on an estimated utilization given default.
-The reserve for off-balance sheet commitments was \$624,000 and \$640,000 as of June 30, 2024 and December 31, 2023.
-We recorded a reversal of the provision for unfunded loan commitments of \$47,000 for the three months ended June 30, 2024, a provision for unfunded loan commitments of \$31,000 for the three months ended March 31, 2024, and a reversal of the provision for unfunded loan commitments of \$16,000 for the six months ended June 30, 2023.
-We recorded a reversal of the provision of unfunded loan commitments of \$359,000 for the six months ended June 30, 2023.
+The reserve for off-balance sheet commitments was \$779,000 and \$640,000 as of September 30, 2024 and December 31, 2023.
+We recorded the provision for unfunded loan commitments of \$155,000 for the three months ended September 30, 2024, a reversal of the provision for unfunded loan commitments of \$145,000 for the three months ended June 30, 2024, and a reversal of the provision for unfunded loan commitments of \$145,000 for the three months ended loan commitments of \$139,000 for the nine months ended September 30, 2024, and a reversal of the provision for unfunded loan commitments of \$139,000 for the nine months ended September 30, 2024, and a reversal of the provision for unfunded loan commitments of \$139,000 for the nine months ended September 30, 2024, and a reversal of the provision for unfunded loan commitments of \$10, 2023.
+We recorded the provision for unfunded loan commitments of \$139,000 for the nine months ended September 30, 2024, and a reversal of the provision for unfunded loan commitments of \$10, 2023.

 In addition, we invest in various affordable housing partnerships and Small Business Investment Company ("SBIC") funds.
 Pursuant to these investments, we commit to an investment amount to be fulfilled in future periods.
-Such unfunded commitments totaled \$3.0 million as of June 30, 2024 and \$3.3 million as of December 31, 2023.
+Such unfunded commitments totaled \$6.7 million as of September 30, 2024 and \$3.3 million as of December 31, 2023.

 We are involved in various matters of litigation which have arisen in the ordinary course of business and accruals for estimates of potential losses have been provided when necessary and appropriate under generally accepted accounting principles.
-In the opinion of management, the disposition of such pending litigation will not have a material effect on the Company's financial statements.
+In the opinion of management, the disposition of such pending litigation will not have a material effect on the Company's consolidated financial statements.